m21ark/pfl_t2/README.md

  The game board is represented by a 2D array in which 'O' represents an empty space on the board.
 Using the `gen_2d_array(Row, Col, 'O', Board)/4` predicate, we are able to make our program more modular.
 'B' denotes a black piece and 'W' a white piece
-It is also worthy to note that the size of the board is sored dinamically in the following line:
+It is also worthy to note that the size of the board is stored dinamically in the following line:

 ```prolog
 asserta((board_size(R, C) :- R is Row, C is Col, !)),
 ```

-Some example of boards:
+Below we present some boards examples in different game stages:

 Initial state: